JonElsey/python-fundamentals-course-day2/index.md

 ---

-This portion of the course is focused more on a) some best practices when writing code, and b) doing some slightly more complex data analysis tasks using the Pandas and netCDF4 libraries.
+This portion of the course is focused more on a) some best practices when writing code, and b) doing some slightly more complex data analysis tasks using the Pandas and netCDF4 libraries, and visualising them using Cartopy.

 The webpage for the first day can be found [here](https://jonelsey.github.io/python-fundamentals-course-day1).